Zk4-ps/EaaS-Embedding-Watermark/README.md

 ```bash
 python watermark_verification.py
 ```
-Rememeber to adjust the "dataset name" and "result model path" in python code to conduct the experiment.
+Remember to adjust the "dataset name" and "result model path" in python code to conduct the experiment.